araspik/samurai/spec.md

 one of `A`s output files.

-The difference between a dependency and a _virtual_ dependency is that virtual dependencies are _not_ declared by targets, even though they should be. `SMake` detects virtual dependencies and warns about them automatically, since a virtual dependency is generally a sign of a dependency that the programmer forgot to declare.
+The difference between a dependency and a _virtual_ dependency is that virtual dependencies are _not_ declared by targets, even though they should be.
+Samurai detects virtual dependencies and warns about them automatically, since a virtual dependency is generally a sign of a dependency that the programmer forgot to declare.

 ### Cyclic dependency
 This is a situation where two targets depend on each other.
-Since `SMake` will (by default) update the dependencies of a target before updating the target itself, this leads to an infinite loop, and so is not allowed.
+Since Samurai will (by default) update the dependencies of a target before updating the target itself, this leads to an infinite loop, and so is not allowed.

 ## Process Flowchart ##
 * Begin
   - Parse options
   - Parse command
   * Build
-    - Find, parse `SMakefile`
+    - Find, parse `Makefile`
       - Not found: Print error and fail
     - Recursively add 'virtual dependencies' of targets
       + Ignore declared dependencies